State, Writer, Reader & Resources

-λÆS provides two complementary effects for managing mutable data and external resources: the State effect for functional stateful computations, and the Resource effect for guaranteed cleanup of acquired resources.
+λÆS provides four complementary effects for managing mutable data, environment access, and external resources: the State effect for functional stateful computations, the Writer effect for pure append-only value accumulation, the Reader effect for read-only access to environment values, and the Resource effect for guaranteed cleanup of acquired resources.

 State Effect